poulsp/docker-Alice-Linux-x86/README.md

     sudo systemctl restart snips-skill-respeaker-sat.service or
     sudo systemctl restart hermesledcontrol.service

-with 'bind = "default@mqtt"' the same as the Alice head you give her both mouth and ears. otherwise she's pretty deaf-mute.
+with 'bind = "default@mqtt"' the same as the Alice main unit you give her both mouth and ears. otherwise she's pretty deaf-mute.

 That's that.

 ## Troubleshooting.
 The first time you ask Alice for something and you get the error below, then do a 'ctrl-c' and a 'alice-start'.
-Sometimes that mistake comes the first time you ask her something right after the installation.
+Sometimes that error comes the first time you ask her to do something right after the installation.

 `[MqttManager] Session "647b2527-e4b1-49e2-ad99-e166d9e09a3f" ended with an unrecoverable error: Receives error from component Nlu: { error: Cannot use unknown intent 'greeting' in intents filter
 , context: what time is it }`